qgis/QGIS-Django/qgis/plugins/docs/introduction.rst

         ; these metadata can be empty
-        ; in a future version of the web application it will ; be probably possible to create a project on redmine ; if those fields are not filled homepage=http://www.itopen.it
+        ; in a future version of the web application it will ; be probably possible to create a project on redmine ; if they are not filled
+        homepage=http://www.itopen.it
         tracker=http://bugs.itopen.it
         repository=http://www.itopen.it/repo

+        ; deprecated flag
+        deprecated=False

 Configuration
 =============